mbevand/ledthemfight/README.md

 2. Or you download and install [hundreds of megabytes of Visual Studio Code / PlatformIO packages](https://kno.wled.ge/advanced/compiling-wled/) just to compile WLED, then edit its source to code your effect in C++, then compile and reflash your ESP32, then figure out your effect has some bugs so you re-compile, re-flash, re-test, etc. Slow testing iterations.
 Annoying.

 But with LED Them Fight, all you need is a text editor to write effects in as few as 1 or 2 lines of Python code, and when you edit a `red` to `blue`, it **instantly and automatically** notices the edit and renders blue on the LED string.
 The browser also shows a preview of the effect.
-You have basically a live view and live preview of your effect code as you are typing it!
+You have basically a live view and live preview of your code as you are typing it!
 This allows to very, very quickly iterate and experiment with animations and colors.

 # Quick Start Guide